Explore health content from A to Z.

 Use tepid water; hot water increases itching.

 Use a water-based skin cream.
 Apply it while your skin is still moist.
-Try to do this 2 to 3 times daily.
+Try to do this 2 times to 3 times daily.

 Avoid skin products that contain alcohol.
 This includes face cleansers, perfumes, and after-shaves.